Respecting the rights of our neighbours and ensuring that property values are maintained is an important aspect of community living.

 Provincial legislation under the Operator Licensing and Vehicle Control Regulation and Traffic Safety Act, considers golf carts “miniature vehicles” and are not permitted on highways which includes County roads and sidewalks.

-No RV shall be parked and used as temporary accommodations on any developed or undeveloped lot within a Hamlet unless a development permit has been approved.
+No recreational vehicle shall be parked and used as temporary accommodations on any developed or undeveloped lot within a Hamlet Residential District, Hamlet Residential Estate District or Hamlet Mixed Use District unless a development permit for a Recreational Vehicle parking site has been approved.

 Bylaw No. 7-99